gndedesmu/gndedesmu/README.md

 ### Introduction

 We are going to create a website to highlight your work in this class!
-And hopefully / potentially highlight your work throughout your time as a student and hopefully / potentially throughout your career!

-### The Highlights
-We are going to create a website to highlight our work in this class!
-Hopefully / potentially highlight your work throughout your time as a student and hopefully / potentially throughout your career!
+Hopefully and potentially highlight our work throughout your time as a student, hopefully and potentially throughout our career!

 ### Activity Three: Create a Welcome Tab